 |Further details outdoors|

 There is parking for at least two cars.

 We offer a welcome pack of milk, a good loaf of bread, butter, eggs, ground coffee and tea (and a few local treats)- enough to keep you going until you get to the shops!
 Paper towels, washing up liquid, salt, pepper, dishwasher tabs, soap are all provided.

 Wheelchair access is possible - but please check beforehand re your individual requirements.
 Guests may like to note that the bathroom is standard, with a standard bathing arrangement of bath and overhead shower.

 A travel cot and highchair are available and babies are welcome, but we ask them to bring their own bed linen!
 We regret that we cannot accommodate pets.
 Owl House is a non-smoking property.

-Cornwall is noted for its beautiful beaches and coves, and for its woodlands and rivers - and has twelve areas of outstanding natural beauty.
+Cornwall is noted for its beautiful beaches and coves, and its woodlands and rivers - and has twelve areas of outstanding natural beauty.
 It is the ideal holiday location for outdoor pursuits from gentle walking to abseiling, boating and fishing.
 There are also plenty of historical and archeological sites to explore: castles, churches, stately homes and of course the art galleries, museums and world famous Eden Project.
-And Cornwall is absolutely a destination for the keen gardener - lots of plots , both grand and small to visit!
+And Cornwall is absolutely a destination for the keen gardener - lots of gardens, both grand and small to visit!
 Potager Garden, rescued from the brambles, is in Constantine - and the reknowned Helford gardens of Trebah and Glendurgan are in the next village.